SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 For new product launches, social media typically delivers faster visibility.
 Established products with specific search demand often benefit more from search engine positioning efforts.

-The ideal approach evolves throughout your product lifecycle:
+The ideal approach evolves throughout the product lifecycle:

 Maximizing the Benefits of Both Social Media and SEO in Marketing

-Smart e-commerce operators recognize the benefits of both SEO and social media in the marketing world and implement strategies that allow these channels to complement each other.
+Smart e-commerce operators recognize the benefits of both social media and SEO in marketing and implement strategies that allow these channels to complement each other.

 Content Synergy Strategy

-Create cornerstone content for your website that addresses high-value search queries.
+Create cornerstone content for websites that addresses high-value search queries.
 Then, repurpose this content into multiple social media formats:

 • Transform how-to guides into Instagram carousel posts